kumuluz/kumuluzee-samples/kumuluzee-amqp-rabbitmq/README.md

           timestamp: true
 ```

-### Implement message Producer
+### Implement message producer
-Create a new class called `MessageProducer` and inject a RabbitMQ channel into it with `@AMQChannel` annotation.
+Create a new class called `MessageProducer` and inject a RabbitMQ channel into it with the `@AMQChannel` annotation.
 Then we can use `RestMessage` parameters to publish a message to a RabbitMQ broker.
 ```java
 @ApplicationScoped